Family Tree Template

 Step 3: Add your extended relatives.
 You might start with your grandparents, aunts and uncles, and cousins, or you might add your sibling’s spouses and children.

 As you build out your family tree, it’s smart to begin with the sides of the family you’re most familiar with.
 You’ll get comfortable building out your family tree and can put those skills to good use as you dive deeper into your family history.

 Step 4: Add any extra information.
 Family tree charts can be as simple or as complex as you’d like.
-To make them as useful and interesting as possible, add extra information about your relatives.
+To make them as useful and interesting as possible, add images, create graphs, or include any extra information about your relatives.

 You can find birth, death, and marriage records online pretty easily.
 Plenty of records are publicly available online or through local libraries and historical societies.
 Census data can also be incredibly helpful, as it confirms where your family was living at certain times.

 You can also collaborate on building your family tree by sharing your diagram with other family members and getting them to fill in any blanks.

 Step 5: Build onto your tree as much or as little as you’d like, or create more trees.
 Don’t be surprised if genealogy research becomes a full-fledged hobby for you.

 Your family tree chart can expand as you discover additional information about your family history.
 You can even expand it into a genogram, which helps you represent family patterns, conflicts, and timelines in addition to basic data.

 We've created a definitive guide to family tree diagrams that covers the basics and more in-depth topics.
 It also delves into other diagrams that borrow from the family tree structure but are used for different work processes.